EUR/USD: Market weighing on the downside – Commerzbank

-Karen Jones, analyst at Commerzbank, points out that EUR/USD pair has held relatively steady yesterday, but remains on the defensive.
+According to Karen Jones, analyst at Commerzbank, EUR/USD pair remains on the defensive as the intraday Elliott wave counts suggests that intraday bounces should struggle circa 1.1150.

 Key Quotes